chewyf5/wireguard-desktop/README.md

 * [Satta](https://github.com/satta), who told me a lot about the importance of using prefixes in make files.

 * Thanks to the author of [makefiletutorial.com](https://makefiletutorial.com/) where I learnd how to write make files.

+* Jason A. Donenfeld - the creator of Wireguard - "Man, you build the VPN I have ever dreamed of"